 - 1 tooth

-- 382 blood samples and 389 DNA samples from TSC Clinical Research Consortium projects, some of which may be available via application to the projects’ Biosample Use Committee
+- 304 blood samples from TSC Clinical Research Consortium projects, some of which may be available via application to the projects’ Biosample Use Committee

 Because biosamples are linked to data in the Natural History Database, applicants may request subsets of biosamples based on clinical phenotypes, age, sex, etc., to compare, for example, samples from individuals with TSC who developed angiomyolipomas at different ages or not at all.
 Additional data from the Natural History Database relevant to the project may be requested for each sample, as well.